Guide to locking your bike

 Always lock your bike when you leave it unattended, even if you’re only planning on being a few minutes

-Lauren Brooks, Cycling UK’s digital communications and media officer, offers some tips to help you avoid someone else riding away into the sunset on your beloved bicycle
+Lauren Brooks, Cycling UK’s digital communications and media officer, offers some great advice to help you avoid someone else riding away into the sunset on your beloved bicycle

 Imagine riding to town, parking and locking your bike, and wandering off to enjoy some shopping or a spot of lunch with friends.
 When you return, your bike is gone.
 Cue every cyclist’s nightmare.